notjustin19/testrepo/README.md

 # testrepo
-test repo for demo use
+used in january for 2025 spring semester.